Citation, DOI & article data

 Vestibular schwannomas are commonly known as acoustic neuromas, which is a misnomer.
 The term vestibular schwannoma is preferred as these tumors most frequently arise from the vestibular portion of the vestibulocochlear nerve and arise from Schwann cells 13.
 A mixture of the terms, acoustic schwannoma, may also be seen.

-Vestibular schwannomas account for ~8% 15 of all primary intracranial tumors 2 and 75-90% of cerebellopontine angle masses 1,2,8.
+Vestibular schwannomas account for ~8% 15 of all primary intracranial tumors 2 and 75-90% of CPA masses 1,2,8.
 The vast majority (95%) of solitary lesions are sporadic.
 Bilateral vestibular schwannomas are highly suggestive of neurofibromatosis type 2 (NF2), although bilateral tumors are encountered in the familial form of vestibular schwannomas in the absence of other stigmata of NF2 5.

 The typical presentation is with adult-onset sensorineural hearing loss or non-pulsatile tinnitus.
 In some patients, this goes unnoticed, and presentation is delayed until the lesion is much larger and presents with symptoms related to mass effect.
 Possibilities include cerebellar and brainstem symptoms (e.g. cranial nerve dysfunction, other than vestibulocochlear), or hydrocephalus due to effacement of the fourth ventricle.